twilliams1615/hacker_rank/README.md

 # hacker_rank
-Just a repo of python tasks I've completed on the hackerrank.com site.
+Just a repo of python and bash tasks I've completed on the hackerrank.com site.